 Many plastic containers contain Bisphenol-A or BPA, a chemical that has been linked to numerous health issues from cancer to diabetes.
 Heating the plastic releases the BPA into the food.
 Take the time to check that any plastic storage container is labeled as microwave-safe before hitting those buttons.

 If your coffee needs to be warmed up, use a glass or porcelain mug to heat it in the microwave before you pour it into a travel mug.
 Most mugs, cups, and bottles are made of plastic or stainless steel.
-You know that metal is a no-no for the microwave and it will actually prevent the beverage from being heated.
+You know that metal is a no-no for the microwave and it will prevent the beverage from being heated.
 Plastic mugs may not be safe and can even separate and ruin the insulation that keeps the beverage hot.

 Vintage Plates and Cups